yt-dlp/yt-dlp/README.md

 See [changelog](Changelog.md) or [commits](https://github.com/yt-dlp/yt-dlp/commits) for the full list of changes

-Features marked with a **\*** have been back-ported to youtube-dl
+Features marked with a **\*** have been back-ported to YouTube

 ### Differences in default behavior

-Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc:
+Some of yt-dlp's default options are different from that of youtube-dl and youtube-DLC:

 * yt-dlp supports only [Python 3.8+](## "Windows 7"), and *may* remove support for more versions as they [become EOL](https://devguide.python.org/versions/#python-release-cycle); while [youtube-dl still supports Python 2.6+ and 3.2+](https://github.com/ytdl-org/youtube-dl/issues/30568#issue-1118238743)
 * The options `--auto-number` (`-A`), `--title` (`-t`) and `--literal` (`-l`), no longer work.
 See [removed options](#Removed) for details